 The most common side effect is an upset stomach.

 Why?
 NSAIDs prevent the creation of prostaglandins, the hormone-like chemicals that cause swelling and increase pain.
 But that's not all that prostaglandins do.
 There are actually many different types of prostaglandins in your body.

 One type of prostaglandin helps protect the lining of the stomach and gastrointestinal (GI) tract.
 And the COX-1 enzyme helps make this prostaglandin.
-Since regular NSAIDs block COX-1 enzymes, they slow down the manufacture of this prostaglandin.
-This is why standard NSAIDs cause high rates of gastrointestinal problems.
-With its defences down, your GI tract becomes irritated and damaged by normal gastric acids.
-The risk of this can be reduced significantly by also taking a stomach acid suppressing drug called a proton pump inhibitor or PPI.
+Since traditional NSAIDs block COX-1 enzymes, they slow down the manufacture of this prostaglandin.
+This is why some NSAIDs cause high rates of gastrointestinal problems.
+With its defences down, your GI tract becomes irritated and damaged by gastric acids.
+The risk of this can be reduced significantly by also taking a stomach acid suppressing drug called a proton pump inhibitor (PPI).

 High blood pressure and kidney damage